SOARE at UMD

 - Current résumé or curriculum vitae (CV)

-- PDF version of your unofficial transcript reflecting all earned undergraduate credits and grades through December 2020.
+- PDF version of your unofficial transcript reflecting all earned undergraduate credits and grades through December 2022.
 If you have attended multiple colleges or universities, submit copies of transcripts from each institution.
-All applicants will be required to submit their most recent transcript before admission to SOARE.
+All applicants must submit their most recent transcript before admission to SOARE.

 - Photograph (for the opening program).
 Must send upon request.

-- Completed application & supplemental materials due February 10, 2021.
+- Completed application & supplemental materials on February 10, 2023.